mattallen-it/iam-infrastructure-labs/Lab-02-AD-DS-Deployment/README.md

 ---

 ### 8. Created Post-Deployment Checkpoint
-A Hyper-V checkpoint was created after successful domain controller promotion.
+A Hyper-V checkpoint was created to preserve the post-deployment state, enabling rollback and controlled testing of identity configurations.

 ![Post DC Promotion Checkpoint](./images/09-post-dc-promotion-checkpoint.png)